 San Diego Measure C | Live Election Results:

-Measure C, which, if passed, would eliminate the need for San Diego Unified School District Board of Education primary elections when two or fewer candidates are running for a position.
+Measure C, which appears to have passed, will eliminate the need for San Diego Unified School District Board of Education primary elections when two or fewer candidates are running for a position.
 The candidates would automatically move to a general election.

 San Diego Measure D | Live Election Results:

-Measure D, proposed by City Attorney Mara Elliott, seeks to make the city's Ethics Commission more independent from political machinations.
+Measure D, proposed by City Attorney Mara Elliott, appears to have passed.
+It seeks to make the city's Ethics Commission more independent from political machinations.
 If passed, the measure would allow the commission to be eliminated by voter approval only, and would allow the commission to appoint its own executive director without City Council approval, initiate its own investigations and law enforcement referrals, have expressly defined qualifications and term limits, and is provided "sufficient resources," the ballot measure reads.